Treatment Options

+Treatment of hemophilia B can be complex.
 It was only a few years ago that therapies for hemophilia B were limited to just a couple of products.
 Today, there are multiple options and more coming, including longer-acting clotting factors, subcutaneous injections, and gene therapy.
 Dr. David Clark, who chairs the Coalition for Hemophilia B, regularly updates our community on news, sourced from scientific experts and the major pharmaceutical manufacturers, about the latest therapies and products in the pipeline.

 Available Treatments